The Digital Economy is changing the landscape of business. We work alongside our clients to help them thrive in these fast moving times.

 As well as thinking more about end-of-life giving, Philip Reed and Caroline Vollers explore the potential benefits of charities engaging with crypto assets more generally and discuss the readiness of organisations in the sector to accept such donations and the opportunities this presents.

-A smart contract is essentially a self-executing contract, where the terms of the agreement are written as lines of computer code which may automatically monitor, execute and/or enforce performance of the agreed terms.
-Smart contracts allow the performance of credible transactions without third parties.
+A smart contract is a self-executing program which may be a contract, where the terms of the agreement are written as lines of computer code which may automatically monitor, execute and/or enforce performance of the agreed terms or stipulated conditions.
+Smart contracts allow the performance of credible transactions without third parties and have been applied in sectors ranging from insurance, derivatives, payroll and licensing.
 These transactions are trackable and irreversible.
 In this section we look at their legal status and implementation.

 Read our latest articles on smart contracts